Chapter 28 Choosing your courses

 As you are in the biological sciences, there may be good reason why you need to go on a trip and not attend part of a course.
 For example, your advisor may ask you to participate in lab fieldwork that is relevant to your project.
 You may want to attend a conference to present the results of your MSc work.
 You may have any number of private or professional reasons why you need to miss lectures or parts of your course.

 I you haven’t already worked this out for yourself, learning is a real gift and the postgraduate courses you are offered at universities are probably the ultimate in their level of sophistication and knowledge transfer.
+Remember that your attitude is key in this process, so be sure that you are mentally prepared to having a positive attitude to all of your courses.
 Take this opportunity seriously and you should find it extremely rewarding.